 When you visit a Center for Media and Democracy website to read or download information, general information is collected to analyze trends, gather broad demographic information, and monitor site traffic patterns that can help us further develop and improve the design and functionality of our site: your computer's IP address, browser type, and operating system, the date and time you access our site, the Internet address of the website from which you linked directly to our site, the search terms used in connecting to our site, and the various pages that you visit while on our site are part of this data.
 Under our policies, we view this information in aggregate form, not about particular individuals and we do not disseminate this information to the general public.

 Publicly Sharing Your Comments

 We often receive information from website visitors who have successfully participated in our programs and/or used our resources.
 In certain instances, we would like to publicly share the comments and stories we receive by posting this information on one of our websites.
 We will not, however, publicly share ANY information we receive on any of our websites without first receiving the express consent of the individual who submitted the information.

 Comment and Photo Posting Policy

-The Center generally follows the New York Times standard for comments.
+CMD generally follows the New York Times standard for comments.
 Our goal is offer our audience an opportunity to share opinions on the issues we are covering.
 Our comment queue system does not screen out comments based on the partisan views of readers, but the Center is non-partisan and we have strongly criticized members of both major political parties.
-We are not endorsing the comments that are posted, except for any comments we may post in response.
+We are not endorsing the comments that are posted, except for our own comments we may post in response.

 As per the Times, do "not submit any libelous, defamatory, obscene, pornographic, abusive or otherwise illegal material.
 Please use respectful language that does not abuse or discriminate on the basis of race, religion, nationality, gender, sexual preference, age, region, disability, etc." Please do not post material in violation of copyright or trademark or other laws.
 Violators may be banned through the comment queue process.